netenglabs/suzieq/docs/2020-roadmap.md

 * understand kubernetes
     * calico, vxlan, cilium
 * how is an app spinning up going to effect my network

-    * I don't remember how we want to solve this
+## Categories of problems we want to solve
+1. platforms
+1. features
+   * new tables
+   * new services
+1. new segments
+   * server -- kubernetes
+   * isp / WAN
+   * enterprise
+1. performance
+   * scale
+      * devices we poll
+      * amount of data polled
+1. useability
+   * gui
+   * users define own queries
+   * user asserts
+1. integration with out systems

-## Roadmap for the rest of 2020
+## Roadmap for the rest of 2020 as of June

-1. NXOS support -- including EVPN
-1. JunOS
+This is our best guess at priority.
+We are not sure how long these will take, but this is the order we intend as of now.
+We are also not sure if other things will come up for us this year.
+Let us know if there are things on this list missing or that you really want.

+1. testing and reference topology
 1. GUI
     * what should the GUI be based on
         * streamlit, detail, jupyter, grafana